Alfresco/alfresco-dockerfiles-bakery/README.md

 To get a list of all available targets, just type `make` and press TAB key twice.

+Bellow are some environment variables dedicated to the `make` wrapper which can be used to customize the build process:

+* BAKE_NO_CACHE: Set to `1` to disable the cache during the build process
+* BAKE_NO_PROVENANCE: Set to `1` to not add provenance metadata during the build process.
+This is mostly useful if your registry do not support it.

 ## Building the specific images

 If you want to build a specific image, you can run one of the following make target: